anviljs/anvil.transform/README.md

-## Anvil Transform Plugin
+## Anvil Transform Extension

-This plugin is a core component of anvil and is required to function as expected.
+A core component of anvil and is required to function as expected.

 ## Installation

-anvil will install this plugin during post-install.
+anvil will install this extension during post-install.